Alibaba's Alipay buys China fund manager to boost financial services

 BEIJING The online payment affiliate of dominant Chinese e-commerce company Alibaba Group is taking control of Tianhong Asset Management Co to accelerate its push into online financial services.

-Tianhong shareholder Inner Mongolia Junzheng Energy & Chemical Industry Co (601216.SS) said on Wednesday the investment of 1.18 billion yuan gives Zhejiang Alibaba E-Commerce Co, the parent company of online payment company Alipay, 51 percent of Tianhong.
+Tianhong shareholder Inner Mongolia Junzheng Energy & Chemical Industry Co said on Wednesday the investment of 1.18 billion yuan ($192.8 million) gives Zhejiang Alibaba E-Commerce Co, the parent company of online payment company Alipay, 51 percent of Tianhong.

 Alipay and Tianhong launched a new fund and payment platform - called Yu E Bao, or "leftover treasure" in Chinese - in June to help Alipay customers convert spare cash into a money market fund holding.

-In its first 18 days, the fund attracted more than 2.5 million customers and raised 6.6 billion yuan, according to Tianhong, and is expected to be one of the most successful mutual funds in China this year.
+In its first 18 days, the fund attracted more than 2.5 million customers and raised 6.6 billion yuan ($1.08 billion), according to Tianhong, and is expected to be one of the most successful mutual funds in China this year.

 Alibaba, which is expected to file for an IPO in New York next year that could value it at more than $100 billion, has been leading the drive by local internet companies into highly regulated financial services.